Empowering marginalized youth through training and development

 – Training Programs: Six-month programs with two main aspects:

-– WORK: Youth manage Microcompanies based on community needs, enhancing their professional skills.
+– Work: Youth manage Microcompanies based on community needs, enhancing their professional skills.

-– GUIDE: Weekly coaching helps youth with personal development and career planning.
+– Guide: Weekly coaching helps youth with personal development and career planning.

 – Post-Training Support: After completing the program, Youth receive three months of job support and ongoing coaching.